Schema Design

 | Vocabulary identifiers | kebab-case | gender-type, enrollment-status |

 Enforced by JSON Schema regex validators.
-Once a name is published at trial-use or above, it cannot be changed.
+Once a name is published at candidate or above, it cannot be changed.

 2. Domain-scoped URIs